Key Concepts

 Connectors

-Connectors support a wide range of business functions and departments and are customized on a customer-by-customer basis.
-There are two types of connectors:
+Connectors support a wide range of business functions across many departments.
+They are configured on a per-customer basis.

-You can find more information about live connectors on our marketplace
+You can find more information about publicly-available connectors on the Trimble Connector Directory or read more in our connectivity documentation.

 Flows